Risk Factors for C. difficile Infection

 • Age

-• Advanced age > 65 (weakened immune systems)
+• Advanced age >65 (weakened immune system)

-• Young children (immature immune systems)
+• Young children (immature immune system)

 • Underlying disease (weakened immune system)

-• Use of proton pump inhibitors, gastric acid suppressants, or anti-ulcer medications that decrease acidity levels in stomach/gastrointestinal (GI) tract, which can alter normal flora and allow C. difficile to proliferate
+• Use of proton pump inhibitors, gastric acid suppressants, or anti-ulcer medications that decrease acidity levels in the stomach/gastrointestinal (GI) tract, which can alter normal flora and allow C. difficile to proliferate

 • Chemotherapeutic drugs (weakened immune system)